 So, what happens when your clients do not know what type of composites they are looking for or leave it up to you and your expertise to decide?
-Well, this is where you really get to challenge yourself!
+Well, this is where you get to challenge yourself!
 If you are anything like me, you already have dozens of ideas floating around in your head that you are just waiting to get out.
 Take this opportunity to realize all of those ideas, but at the same time, take into consideration the age of your subject.
-An idea that requires a complicated pose and or several frames with slightly different posing will not be a good fit for a young child.
-The last thing that you want to do is to confuse and frustrate your little models.
+An idea that requires a complicated pose and several frames with slightly different poses will not be a good fit for a young child.
+The last thing you want to do is confuse and frustrate your little models.
 The shooting portion of your work should be fun for your clients and something that they look forward to doing with you, again and again, so be sure that your ideas are age-appropriate.

-In the image below, I was shooting my daughter when my little guy decided to jump directly in front of my lens and photobomb us with his silly faces!
-I most likely would not have come up with this idea to place him underwater if this didn’t happen, nor would he have likely posed and made this adorable face if I had asked.
+I was shooting my daughter in the image below when my little guy decided to jump directly in front of my lens and photobomb us with his silly faces!
+I most likely would not have come up with this idea to place him underwater if this didn’t happen, nor would he have probably posed and made this adorable face if I had asked.
 Ha!